Today I’ll be reviewing the Callaway Apex Pro 21 iron.

 If you want a brand new set of (or individual) Apex Pro 21 irons with custom shafts, grips, lengths, lofts, etc, definitely head over to this page on the official Callaway store while it’s still up.

 You can also get the Apex Pro 21 irons in “Mixed”, “Player” or “Triple Play” combo sets that may include Apex 21 or Apex DCB 21 irons.
+Except for the Player set, which introduces Apex MB irons, these sets emphasize the shorter irons and wedges of the Apex Pro 21.

 Although the Apex Pro 21 irons are cheaper than previous Apex irons were at release, they’re still expensive.
 If you want to find good savings, definitely look on eBay.